This article is part of a larger series on Business Financing.

 4. Overall Cost of Financing Is Expensive

 Giving up equity in your company may seem inexpensive compared to taking out a loan.
 However, the cost of equity is only realized when the business is sold.
 Venture capital provides much more than capital, like advice and introductions.
-However, the decision should not be made lightly, especially if there are other funding alternatives.
+However, the decision shouldn’t be made lightly, especially if there are other funding alternatives.

 6. Extensive Due Diligence Is Required

-7. Business Is Expected to Scale & Grow Rapidly
+7. Business Is Expected to Grow Rapidly

-To get a return on their investment, venture capital firms need your startup to appreciate in value on its way to being either acquired or listed on a public stock exchange.
-Knowing the business needs to get there can often increase the already high pressure that founders experience.
+To get a return on their investment, venture capital firms need your startup to appreciate in value on its way to being either acquired or publicly traded on the stock market.
+Knowing that the business needs to get there can often increase the already high pressure that founders experience.

-However, there are ways founders can manage this stress.

-By communicating with other founders and their investors, founders can ensure that they are aligned on goals and can learn from the wisdom of others.
-Founders should also be cognizant of reducing their workload by delegating when appropriate to allow them to focus their time and energy on critical components of the business.
+However, there are ways to manage this stress.
+Founders can ensure that they’re aligned on goals and can learn from the wisdom of others by communicating with other founders and their investors.
+They should also reduce their workload by delegating when appropriate.
+This will allow them to focus their time and energy on critical components of the business.